Healing has a chance in our lives when we have exhausted all our other options.

 Ide was walking along the main street of Waldmeer with her nine-month-old baby in the pram.
 His name was Landon.
 He wasn’t named after anyone.
 Nor did his name have a special meaning.
 It was, simply, the only name which neither Ide nor Farkas had said no to.
 Farkas wanted an “unusual, cool name” because he said he didn’t want his son to be like everybody else; something like Blaze, Hawk or Slate.
 Ide said, “A baby is not a fashion.
 A little boy grows into a man.
 He needs a name worthy of his future.”
 Ide liked names from the Bible – Peter, David or Timothy – or from other religious books.
 “If not from an important tradition then, a least, a name which means something of value.”
 Landon means long hill.
 Nothing particularly inspirational about that but, by default, Landon it became or Lan-Lan as he was affectionately called.

 The first months after Lan-Lan’s birth were a happy time for Farkas, Ide, and Ide’s teenage boy, Christopher.
 Everyone was positive, grateful, and hopeful.
 However, Farkas soon fell prey to the battle in his mind.
 He became increasingly withdrawn.
-Even though there was no longer a pregnancy bump to contend with, Ide and Farkas hadn’t slept together for months.
+Even though there was no longer a pregnancy bump to contend with, Ide and Farkas hadn’t slept together since well before Lan-Lan was born.
 That was writing on the wall.

 This morning, as Ide was walking along the street, she caught sight of Farkas a little way ahead.
 Hurrying to catch up, she didn’t look to see what he was doing.
 However, as she approached him, she froze.
 He was walking arm-in-arm with a woman.
-If he had been a different sort of man, there may have been no suggestion of it being anything untoward but Farkas was not like that.
-To add insult to injury, he wasn’t even trying to hide it and, more, the woman was Elise.
+If he had been a different sort of man (the sort that is affectionate with numerous female friends), there may have been no suggestion of it being anything untoward, but Farkas was not like that.
+To add insult to injury, he wasn’t even trying to hide it.
+More, the woman was Elise.

 “We are getting on with our lives,” replied Teresa.
 “Does it matter?”